hankshyu/RISC-V_MAC/docs/README.md

 ## 5.Conclusion

-We implemented a RISC-V "F" instruciton compatible Fused Multiply-Add Unit with efficient multiplier, end around carry adders and area saving leading one detector.
-Although there are faster algorithms out there, our implementation our much more scalable and balanced in chip area.
+In this paper, we implemented a RISC-V "F" instruciton compatible Fused Multiply-Add Unit.
+The multiplier incorporates radix-4 booth algorithm to generate partial products and with crafted Wallace tree to reduce critical path.
+End Around Carry Adders is a more efficient to sum the lower part of the addend with the product, which is used in our design.
+Although there are faster algorithms out there, our implementation of Leading One detector is much more scalable and balanced in chip area.
+The Rounder is responsible of handling exceptions, raise flags and produce the rounded result as the answer.
 We have verified our design with exception handling capabilities and corner cases.

+The design of fused multiply-add dataflow has changed since it's first presentation in 1990, yet it still influences the design of floating point units in microprocessors.
+The advance of MAF have not yet stop, researches of more compact counter trees and optimized addition path are still in progress, Hopefully, a more powerful floating point unit with renewed MAF dataflow would meet the future demand for floating-point computing.

 ## References